fl3a/florian.latzel.io/_posts/2011-10-05-features-session-drupalcity-de-2011.md

  <li>Installation Profiles (in short)</li>
  <li>And "The Plus" (prospects for the future and further possibilities with Features)...</li>
 </ul>
-<p>Here are the slide of my presentation: https://www.slideshare.net/fl3a/features-plusdcb11</p>
+Here are the slide of my presentation <https://www.slideshare.net/fl3a/features-plusdcb11>
+and the video recording <https://vimeo.com/33109955>